Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 New Orleans Pharmacy Museum

-Another fantastic thing to do in New Orleans that’s tucked away in the famous French Quarter is the Pharmacy Museum.
+Next up on our list of things to do in New Orleans, its the New Orleans Pharmacy Museum.
+Another fantastic choice for things to do in New Orleans that’s tucked away in the famous French Quarter is the Pharmacy Museum.
 Showcasing an extensive collection of apothecary jars, medical instruments, surgical tools, and more, it’s a fascinating insight into the history of pharmacy.

 Established in 1833, Lafayette Cemetery is the oldest of the city-owned cemeteries in New Orleans.
 As there are over 7,000 people buried here, it’s one of the largest places to pay your respects to generations past.